syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Worksheet.md

 The Spreadsheet has support for removing an existing worksheet.
 You can dynamically remove the existing sheet by following ways,

 * Right click on the worksheet in the sheet tab and then click Delete option in the context menu.
-* Select the existing worksheet, Click OTHERS tab in the ribbon and select Delete dropdown button.
+* Select the existing worksheet, click OTHERS tab in the ribbon and select Delete dropdown button.
 Then click Delete Sheet.

 You can also remove an active worksheet using `deleteSheet` method.